Ready to upgrade from a charcoal grill to a offset smoker

 The bigger metal compartment is where the food is placed to cook.
 And the smaller one is built to store the heat source; the fire.

-This firebox is usually located next to cooking chamber
+This firebox is usually located next to the cooking chamber

 See below for a detailed view of each part of the offset smoker.